Author:

 After the installation, create a directory in the src folder where you'll set up a MongoDB connection.

 I usually create a database for free on MongoDB Cloud.
+However, you can also run a local instance.

 Once you're done with the setup, put the connection string in the .env file: